mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 2. Use [Create Label](#create-label) as many times as needed to add the necessary labels.
 3. Do the retrieve, e.g. use [`Retrieve Nearest Neighbors`](#retrieve-nearest-neighbors) to find Chunks based on vector similarity.

+For scenarios in which the chunks were created based on Mendix objects at the time of population, and these objects need to be used in logic after the retrieval step, two addditional operations operations are available.
+The Java Actions [Retrieve & Associate](#retrieve-associate) and [Retrieve Nearest Neighbors & Associate](#retrieve-neirest-neighbors-associate) take care of the chunk retrieval and set the association towards the original object, if applicable.

+A typical pattern for this retrieval is as follows:

+1. Create a list of label.
+2. Use [Create Label](#create-label) as many times as needed to add the necessary labels.
+3. Do the retrieve, e.g. use [`Retrieve Nearest Neighbors & Associate`](#retrieve-nearest-neighbors-associate) to find Chunks based on vector similarity.
+4. Per retrieved chunk, retrieve the original Mendix object and do custom logic.

 #### 3.4.1 `Retrieve` {#retrieve}

 Use this operation to retrieve chunks from the knowledge base.
 Additional selection and filtering can be done by specifying the optional input parameters for offset and a maximum number of results, as well as a list of labels.
 If labels are provided, this operation only returns chunks that are conform with all of the labels in the list.

+#### 3.4.2 `Retrieve & Associate` {#retrieve-associate}

+Use this operation to retrieve chunks from the knowledge base and set associations to the related mendix objects (if applicable).
+Additional selection and filtering can be done by specifying the optional input parameters for offset and a maximum number of results, as well as a list of labels.
+If labels are provided, this operation only returns chunks that are conform with all of the labels in the list.

-#### 3.4.2 `Retrieve Nearest Neighbors` {#retrieve-nearest-neighbors}
+#### 3.4.3 `Retrieve Nearest Neighbors` {#retrieve-nearest-neighbors}

-Use this operation to retrieve chunks from the knowledge base where the sorting is based on vector similarity with regards to a given input vector.
+Use this operation to retrieve chunks from the knowledge base where the retrieval and sorting is based on vector similarity with regards to a given input vector.
+Additional selection and filtering can be done by specifying the optional input parameters: minimum (cosine) similarity (0–1.0), maximum number of results, as well as a list of labels.
+If labels are provided, this operation only returns chunks that are conform with all of the labels in the list.

+#### 3.4.4 `Retrieve Nearest Neighbors & Associate` {#retrieve-nearest-neighbors-associate}

+Use this operation to retrieve chunks from the knowledge base and set associations to the related mendix objects (if applicable).
+In this operation the retrieval and sorting is based on vector similarity with regards to a given input vector.
 Additional selection and filtering can be done by specifying the optional input parameters: minimum (cosine) similarity (0–1.0), maximum number of results, as well as a list of labels.
 If labels are provided, this operation only returns chunks that are conform with all of the labels in the list.

 ## 4 Technical Reference {#technical-reference}